Solar Panels Canberra Cost

-You may or may not need council approval to install rooftop solar panels, depending on several factors.
+Depending on several factors, you may or may not need council approval to install rooftop solar panels.

-- If your panels meet the Planning and Development Regulations 2008, you may not need development approval.
+- You may not need development approval if your panels meet the Planning and Development Regulations 2008.

-- If you install over 10 kilowatts, you must obtain council approval first.
+- If you install a 10kW solar system in Canberra you are safe, but anything larger and you must obtain council approval first.

 How to get a solar system quote in Canberra

-Before hiring any solar company to install a rooftop solar system for you, you will need to know a few things first.
+Before hiring any solar company to install a rooftop solar system, other than getting 3 solar quotes, you will need to know a few things first.
 These include: